kyma-project/istio/docs/user/00-35-dns-proxying.md

 ### DNS Resolution for External TCP Services on the Same Port

-In some cases TCP traffic in Istio is routed based on destination IP and port only.
+In some cases, TCP traffic in Istio is routed based on destination IP and port only.
 Unlike HTTP traffic, which includes a Host header, TCP has no additional metadata for routing decisions.

-For example when multiple external TCP services share the same port (for example, two databases on port 3306) and they don't have stable IP addresses so the specified ServiceEntries has resolution set to `DNS` Istio cannot distinguish between them.
-The proxy creates a single listener on `0.0.0.0:{port}` and forwards traffic to only one destination (external TCP service).
+For example, when multiple external TCP services share the same port (for example, two databases on port `3306`) and they don't have stable IP addresses, the specified ServiceEntries have resolution set to `DNS`, and Istio cannot distinguish between them.
+The proxy creates a single listener on `0.0.0.0:{port}` and forwards traffic to a single destination (an external TCP service).

 DNS proxying solves this by auto-allocating virtual IPs (VIPs) from the `240.240.0.0/16` range to each ServiceEntry.
 This gives each external TCP service a unique address, enabling the proxy to route traffic correctly even when sharing the same port.